QaahirArnold/Nova/README.md

 ## Credits

-- other than that, a lot of material (showcase data, copy) was taken from official Astro sources, in particular https://astro.build/blog/introducing-astro/ and https://github.com/withastro/astro.build
+A lot of material (showcase data, copy) was taken from official Astro sources, in particular https://astro.build/blog/introducing-astro/ and https://github.com/withastro/astro.build
-# Nova